 - Learners possess different cognitive channels for processing visual and verbal material

-- Visual and verbal channels can process only small ammounts of material at a time
+- Visual and verbal channels can process only small amounts of material at a time

 - Deep learning is determined by the learner’s ability and motivation to be present and engaged with the learning material

 With these concepts in mind, we endeavour to keep our media productions clear, concise and designed to meet the specific needs of each learning audience.